adaptdk/usa-documentation/drupal/upgrade-8-to-9.md

 ## Other notes

 - Gather production names and versions of infrastructure software: web server, php version, other services in use.
-- Be sure that you are using the composer version at the `composer.lock`, so keep changes as minimal as possible there.
+- Be sure that you are using the composer version at the `composer.lock`, to keep changes as minimal as possible there.